Joey Meneses Player Props: Nationals vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.5 K/9, the third-best in the league.
+- The pitching staff for the Astros has a collective 9.5 K/9, the third-best in MLB.

-- Astros pitchers combine to surrender 69 home runs (one per game), the 10th-fewest in the league.
+- The Astros allow the seventh-fewest home runs in baseball (69 total, one per game).

-- Valdez makes the start for the Astros, his 14th of the season.
-He is 6-5 with a 2.36 ERA and 89 strikeouts in 84 2/3 innings pitched.
+- Javier makes the start for the Astros, his 14th of the season.
+He is 7-1 with a 3.13 ERA and 74 strikeouts in 74 2/3 innings pitched.

-- In his last outing on Thursday against the Toronto Blue Jays, the lefty tossed five innings, allowing three earned runs while surrendering four hits.
+- His last appearance was on Friday against the Cleveland Guardians, when the right-hander went five innings, surrendering four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.